n0w4n/BFIM/README.md

 to be restored as the current baseline.

 ## DEMO
-For demonstration purposes there is a demo.sh which will create a basic setup to mimic an attacker on the system.
-The script will create files and then removes some and alters others after you created a baseline.
-This will trigger BFIM and it will report on the changes.
+For demonstration purposes there is a demo.sh which will create a basic setup to mimic an attacker on the system.\n The script will create files and then removes some and alters others after you created a baseline.\n This will trigger BFIM and it will report on the changes.

 ## TRUST
-Like all things from the internet: Don't trust it blindly!!!
-This is a bash script with no intention of harming your system.
-But a check never hurts.
+Like all things from the internet: Don't trust it blindly!!!\n This is a bash script with no intention of harming your system.\n But a check never hurts.
 You use this program at your own risk.